izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

 Horde's internal account system, for example), and it's important that these URLs match the HTTPS certificate.
 By default, this URL is derived from the server's reported DNS name, but this can be overridden through the `ServerUrl` property.

+To set up a self-signed certificate for testing see [Tutorials > Self Signed Certs](..\Tutorials\SelfSignedCerts.md).

 ### Monitoring